barretov/CodeTimeTracker/README.md

 # CodeTimeTracker
-Sublime plugin to measure the time spent on projects
+Sublime plug-in to measure the time spent on projects

 --------------------------------------------------------------

 Warning

-    This plugin measure the time spent on projects, then you have to working with sublime projects.
+    This plug-in measure the time spent on projects, then you have to working with sublime projects.

     To do a project on Sublime-Text you have to: